ourlifeloop/marketing/src/cms/training-faqs/how-do-we-get-access-to-the-transportation-feature-for-our-community.md

 ---
-question: "How do we get access to the Transportation feature in LifeLoop? "
+question: "How do we get access to the transportation feature in LifeLoop? "
 answer: If your community does not currently have the transportation feature in LifeLoop, simply reach out to your customer relationship specialist and they can turn the feature on for you.